CodeJeffreyG/workingPFV/README.md

 ### Seamless Wall Placement

 - Create walls effortlessly by holding down the mouse button and moving it across the grid.
 This allows for a seamless and intuitive wall placement experience.

+### Clear Button with Node Memory

+- Added a "Clear" button that resets the grid, but remembers the previous locations of the start and end nodes.

 ## Algorithms